Some Commonly Asked Questions

-- Smoke detector.
-The ‘statutory regulation’ is that mains powered smoke detectors are installed in most cases.
-There are several requirements in realation to smoke detectors which can be seen at the Private Rented Housing Panel website.
+- Smoke detectors.
+The ‘statutory guidelines’ state that a smoke detector should be installed in each lounge and circulation area such as hallways.
+A heat detector should be installed in the kitchen.
+All detectors should be mains wired and interlinked.
+There are several requirements in relation to smoke detectors which can be seen at the Private Rented Housing Panel website.

 - Tenants Deposit Protection.
-In most cases tenant’s deposit must now be submitted to a deposit protection scheme which has been approved by the Scottish government.
+All tenant’s security deposits must now be submitted to a deposit protection scheme which has been approved by the Scottish government.
 The deposit must be submitted within 30 days of the start of the tenancy.

 How much does compliance cost?